 In conclusion, we have shown that the fauna of the western section of the Guinea Forest region is highly vulnerable to climate change impacts and, thus, the region's protected area network is likely to undergo severe changes in species representation and declines in species richness in the future.
 We recommend these 'high impact' PAs as key sites for future focus on climate change impacts on biodiversity.
 However, due to the great uncertainty in end-of-century projections, we encourage conservation planning decisions to be based on early- (and, perhaps, mid-) century impact projections.
-This will reduce potential errors arising from adaptive management based on end of century projections with high uncertainty, and will maximise the likelihood of success of early intervention opportunities for which we have greater confidence.
+This will reduce potential errors arising from adaptive management based on early intervention opportunities for which we have greater confidence.